 The first part of the baths consisted of two octagonal cold rooms (6), between which was the central sweating room (7).
 On the south wall of the latter a fresco piece surviving from the 3rd century AD shows Hylas – the boy friend of Heracles who gets lost in Mysia on the way to Colchis to bring the Golden Fleece – as he refuses the water nymphs.
 The hot water baths (8) were flanked by two more sweat rooms (9).
 In the southern one there are mosaic fragments; one originally represented Leto’s children Apollo and Artemis killing Niobe’s children with arrows.
 The latter who has fourteen children belittles Leto for having only two.
 The second mosaic shows Leda, the future mother of Helen, and Zeus, disguised as a swan with the river god Eurotas.
 Two more mosaic fragments which do not feature figures have survived in the north wall of the hot room and in the northern sweat room.
 The stoking room (10) was situated to the north of the complex.

-After it was destroyed by earthquakes in the 4th century the theatre was never rebuilt and served as a source of building material for other constructions.
+After it was destroyed by earthquakes in the 4th century the theater was never rebuilt and served as a source of building material for other constructions.

 This two-storey villa was made of an apsidal reception hall and a central inner courtyard with a columned portico.
 The living quarters were grouped in the inner courtyard.
 After the city was abandoned this building was used as an oil mill.
 The large stone which was used to crush olives (in the reception hall), mill stones and the straining device have survived.